yuan-energy/small_tensor/list_of_operations.md

 ## List of Supported Tensor Operations in small_tensor Library.

-In the following, A, B, and C are tensors and p is a scalar.
+In the following, A, B, and C are order-1 to order-4 tensors and p is a scalar.
 In addition, indices i, j, k, and l are free or dummy indices.

 #### Tensor Multiply/Divide by a scalar